 May is ME Awareness Month and once again I am participating in the virtual campaigns online to help raise awareness of this life-destroying illness called Myalgic Encephalomyelitis.
 Today I'm sharing my story.
 How did I become so terribly ill and housebound?
-How did it happen?
-When?
+When did it happen?
 And how long did I have to wait for a diagnosis?
 Here's my ME story:

 I had a very busy and active life, teaching, going to church and Bible studies, tutoring and babysitting after hours and holidays abroad.

 In 2014 I started getting pains all over and picking up every bug that went round.
 Doctors couldn't tell me why I was in so much pain, they couldn't find anything in the blood and urine tests they did.
 So they sent me home with over the counter painkillers.
 Not sure why doctors aren't interested in finding the cause of our issues anymore, they seem content to just let us stay sick and only prescribe bandaids.

 My Lifestyle Changes

 I thought that I was probably just unfit and I was certainly overweight.
-I knew I had food intolerances, but I'd ignored them for years because I loved food too much.
+I also knew I had food intolerances, but I'd ignored them for years because I loved food too much.
 So in the new year I decided to start taking my health seriously - to clean up my diet, eliminate my trigger foods and start exercising regularly.

 Easter 2015 - Onset Of Post Viral Fatigue

 But then, on my Easter holiday in Italy, I was out cycling with Dad when I lost my voice, and by evening I had a terrible earache and sore throat.
 So I went to bed that night, on 1 April 2015, not realising that I'd still be in bed years later.